 Quote is from a letter to the Pardon Board written by Lew Holtzman, Justice of the Peace of Braddock.

 The innocence story of Andrew Toth is told in Edwin Borchard’s pathbreaking Convicting the innocent (1932), the first book to examine wrongful convictions.

 The Pittsburgh Post-Gazette recently published an excellent reexamination of the Joseph Thomas case in which they strongly suggest that Thomas, who was executed in 1922 for the 1921 robbery-murder of Anna Kirker, was wrongly convicted (September 21-23, 2019).
-While the prosecution and the media ran wild with the story of an animalistic black predator, review of the evidence points towards Kirker’s husband, Albert, as her killer.
+While the prosecution and the media ran wild with the story of an animalistic Black predator, review of the evidence points towards Kirker’s husband, Albert, as her killer.

 It is difficult to overstate the extent to which the racism of this era is reflected in the operations of the death penalty.
-For example, 25 of the 35 executions carried out between 1920 and 1959 were of black men, while none of the 13 death sentences that were commuted during this era had been imposed on a black man.
+For example, 25 of the 35 executions carried out between 1920 and 1959 were of Black men, while none of the 13 death sentences that were commuted during this era had been imposed on a Black man.

-Records searches for Edward Exler are complicated by the fact that he and his younger brother, Edwin Edward, born in 1895, have such similar names (likely a tribute to his father’s brother, Edward, who died in 1886).
+Records searches for Edward Exler are complicated by the fact that he and his younger brother, Edwin Edward, born in 1895, have such similar names (likely a tribute to his father’s brother, Edward, who died tragically in 1886).
 Also, another unrelated Edward Exler was born in Carnegie in 1890.
 It is notable that obituaries of family members who died after Exler’s disappearance omit any mention of him.